Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

-Ad performance is really about how well your ads achieved its desired result based on your budget.
+Ad performance is really about how well your ads achieved their desired result based on your budget.

-AI systems are begin deployed to ensure that ads get to their targeted audience, and increase ad performance by experimenting on audience segments, identifying the best performing audience and hola!
-It automatically redistribute the ads to that audience.
+AI systems are begin deployed to ensure that ads get to their targeted audience, and increase ad performance by experimenting with audience segments, identifying the best performing audience, and hola!
+It automatically redistributes the ads to that audience.

-A study conducted by Xueming et al, suggest that “undisclosed chatbots are as effective as proficient workers and four times more effective than inexperienced workers in engendering customer purchases”.
+A study conducted by Xueming et al, suggests that “undisclosed chatbots are as effective as proficient workers and four times more effective than inexperienced workers in engendering customer purchases”.

 Now, that’s a game changer happening in the world of direct online marketing.

-You’d need 10 persons or 10 different communications in order to market to 10 customers.
+You’d need 10 persons or 10 different communications to market to 10 customers.

-Online direct marketing happen in the form of direct communication with potential customers through private online messaging platform (Facebook Messenger and WhatsApp), emails, and the revolutionary chatbots among others.
+Online direct marketing happens in the form of direct communication with potential customers through a private online messaging platform (Facebook Messenger and WhatsApp), emails, and the revolutionary chatbots among others.

 Chatbots are where AI is influencing direct marketing the most.
-Think of Alexa, Siri or Google Assistant and you have a example of what an AI chatbot can be.
+Think of Alexa, Siri, or Google Assistant and you have an example of what an AI chatbot can be.

-AI chatbots can carry out communications via auditory or textual means, they are being deployed in marketing/sales by smart business on their websites and off their site, like being used by business in Facebook Messenger.
+AI chatbots can carry out communications via auditory or textual means, they are being deployed in marketing/sales by smart businesses on their websites and off their site, like being used by businesses on Facebook Messenger.

 AI-based chatbots can generate leads and make sales by communicating with a customer directly, they are becoming more effective at that come each morning.

-Most businesses deploys AI chatbots for customer service purpose, and interestingly, great customer service is a great marketing strategy.
+Most businesses deploy AI chatbots for customer service purposes, and interestingly, great customer service is a great marketing strategy.

 Yes, that Starbucks, the multibillion dollar coffee company.
-Starbucks up-ed their marketing efforts to another level in 2017, when they unveiled a chatbot that takes orders via messaging or voice.
+Starbucks up-ed its marketing efforts to another level in 2017, when it unveiled a chatbot that takes orders via messaging or voice.

-Facebook unveiled ‘chatbot extensions’ in its developers’ conference, F8, in 2017.
-And smart business like Spotify took advantage of it.
+Facebook unveiled ‘chatbot extensions’ at its developers’ conference, F8, in 2017.
+And smart businesses like Spotify took advantage of it.

 Facebook’s ‘chatbot extensions let bots provide interactions, social features that users can invoke into their conversations’.

-Spotify launched a Facebook Messenger chatbot that allows customers discover and share music recommendations based on mood, activity or genres.
-Spotify are not the only ‘smart’ business taking advantage of the Facebook chatbot extensions anyways.
+Spotify launched a Facebook Messenger chatbot that allows customers to discover and share music recommendations based on mood, activity, or genres.
+Spotify is not the only ‘smart’ business taking advantage of the Facebook chatbot extensions anyways.

-Fandango’s messenger bots allows its customers to watch movie trailers, find local theatres, and see what’s trending.
-And Lyft also enables users to request for rides via Facebook messenger chat.
-MasterCard, Staples, Pizza Hut and the Wall Street Journal are also deploying Facebook chatbot as part of their marketing strategy.
+Fandango’s messenger bots allow its customers to watch movie trailers, find local theatres, and see what’s trending.
+And Lyft also enables users to request rides via Facebook messenger chat.
+MasterCard, Staples, Pizza Hut, and The Wall Street Journal are also deploying Facebook chatbots as part of their marketing strategy.